 - Energy transition (thermal coal transition) – this impacts Mining and Asset Services; and,

 - Changing carbon/energy policy – this impacts the entire Group.

 The outputs of this analysis were both quantitative and qualitative.
 They were used to test the organization’s resilience and to inform their strategy development.

-There is no rule for how to choose which type of scenario analysis to conduct.
+There is no rule for how to choose which type of climate scenario analysis to conduct.
 Considering your vulnerability to physical and transitional climate risks can help guide your decision, as can considering your familiarity with scenario analysis.
-However, the type of scenario analysis is just one piece of the puzzle.
+However, the type of climate scenario analysis is just one piece of the puzzle.
 Choosing the scenarios to employ in your analysis is arguably just as important.

 Choosing scenarios for your analysis